Living on Campus

 You may well be leaving home for the first time, so choosing somewhere to live is very important.
 Living on-campus in one of Richmond University’s halls of residence means you get to experience many benefits as you begin your studies with us, including:

-Increased security and safety – Both campuses are covered by comprehensive CCTV and accessible security personnel 24/7.
+- Increased security and safety – our Richmond campus is covered by CCTV and accessible security personnel 24/7.
 The majority of our residences are secured with photo ID swipe card access

 Sitting snugly to the left as you come in the main entrance to the campus, Lower Cottage is a mere 1 minute walk from the main building.
 One of our smaller satellite buildings, it’s a cosy residence split over two storeys.
 It feels like a cottage, and even benefits from its own outside seating area – perfect for studying and socialising in the summer months.
 There’s even a traditional English pub ‘The Lass o’ Richmond Hill’, just over the road.